 The evaluation methods described in the course outline are essential requirements for the course.
 The use of ChatGPT, OpenAI or any other AI software is NOT PERMITTED within this course.
-Assignments and/or exams with suspected use of AI software will result in an automatic failure.
+Assignments with suspected use of AI software will result in an automatic failure.